bbenchoff/AGaMEMnon/docs/MCU_AHB_INTERFACE.md

 provide a generic user-net socket, asynchronous/CDC contract, interrupt ABI, or arbitrary application overlay.

-The hard HSIZE[1] signal is no longer merely catalogued.
+The hard HSIZE[1] signal is not merely catalogued.
 A retained exact BufMUX04-to-InputMUX05-to-RMUX34-to-IMUX14 corridor drives an identity LUT and returns one for 256 word reads and zero for 256 halfword plus 256 byte reads at a fixed address.
-The generic relative RMUX selector was wrong; the engine now owns the vendor-measured `CFG_RMUX5 {42,48}` codeword.
+The engine owns the vendor-measured `CFG_RMUX5 {42,48}` codeword, not a generic relative RMUX selector.
 This qualifies one live control corridor.
 The exact held checkpoint separately composes HSIZE[1:0], HADDR[1:0], HTRANS and HWRITE into qualified aligned word/halfword and byte storage semantics; neither result implies free placement.